 Upon converting the binary code to text, it was actually coordinates for Hy’Brasil’s original reported location, the Great Pyramid in Giza, and Sedona, Arizona (where a strange energy and unexplained vibrations have been reported), among others.
 Here is the original deciphered code:

 Did Hy’Brasil really exist?
 Is it connected to an advanced alien civilization?
 Or is this just a freaky coincidence and a centuries old myth?
-Not everything can be explained, but that doesn’t mean it’s not real.
+Not everything can be explained, but that doesn’t mean it doesn’t exist.
 What do you think about the Hy’Brasil Island and the Rendlesham Forest case?
 Do you believe either?
 Let us know in the comments below.